 Phi Theta Kappa is an international honor society that recognizes and encourages the academic achievement of students at two- year colleges.
 Alpha Pi Psi Chapter of Phi Theta Kappa is the Quincy College chapter.
 To be eligible for membership, a student must have completed a minimum of 12 hours of coursework with an overall grade point average of 3.5 or higher, and maintain a 3.5 GPA throughout their enrollment at Quincy College.
 More information is found on ptk.org

 Clubs/Organizations

-For the current list of clubs and organizations please visit the https://quincycollege.edu/clubs-organizations
+For the current list of clubs and organizations please go to Clubs & Organizations.